Module Convenor: Dr. Katayoun Shafiee

 Principal Learning Outcomes:

-* Understand the connection between political and economic interests and analyse its significance for imperial history and the present situation in the Middle East.
+* Demonstrate a systematic knowledge and understanding of the connection between political, technical, and economic interests and their significance for imperial history and the present situation in the Middle East.

 Timetabled Teaching Activities:

-1 x 2 hour essay preparation and feedback
+- 4 x 1 hour essay preparation and feedback

-All students taking this course are also required to write two non-assessed essays of approximately 2,000 words length each.
-You may take the seminar questions as essay titles (subject to approval by the module convenor), to analyze a primary source, review a secondary source, or conduct a literature review.
+You may take the seminar questions as essay titles (subject to approval by the module convenor), to analyse a primary source, review a secondary source, or conduct a literature review.
 Essays should be submitted via Tabula.
-See the Departmental Style Guide for advice on how to format your work.

 Possible long essay and dissertation topics, see here.